 - Quality of offerings, services, and solutions

 - Skills and capabilities of people

 - Innovative training and consulting services combined with effective products

 - Ability to add value to client operations

 - Reputation and client references

 - Pricing

-- Availability of appropriate resources

-- Global reach and scale
+- Global reach and scale Π

-- Branding and name recognition in our marketplace
+- Branding and name recognition in our marketplace Π

 Given the relative ease of entry into the training market, the number of our competitors could increase, many of whom may imitate existing methods of distribution, or could offer similar content and programs at lower prices.
 However, we believe that we have several areas of competitive differentiation in our industry.
-We believe that our competitive advantages include: (1) the quality of our content, as indicated by our strong gross margins, branded content, and best-selling books; (2) the breadth of delivery options we are able to offer to customers for utilizing our content, including the AAP and Leader in Me membership, digital presentations hosted by live presenters, live presentations by our own training consultants, live presentations though Company certified client-employed facilitators, intellectual property licensing, other web-based presentations, and film-based presentations; (3) our global reach, which allows truly multinational clients to scale our content uniformly across the globe, through our mix of direct offices and our global licensee network; and (4) the significant impact which our offerings can have on our clients' results.
+We believe that our competitive advantages include: (1) the quality of our content; (2) the breadth of our delivery options, including the AAP and Leader in Me membership; (3) our global reach, which allows truly multinational clients to scale our content uniformly across the globe; and (4) the significant impact which our offerings can have on our clients' organization and results.